githubIEP/worldriskpollr/cran-comments.md

 This significantly reduces processing time and passes the <5 sec criteria on windows systems.
 However, I still get the NOTE on Fedora and Ubuntu.
 The implemented changes however reduces this from > 100s to 12-13s on these systems.

 I noted above that according to [Github](https://github.com/microsoft/LightGBM/issues/2988) this note is allowed.
 Despite this I have worked to reduce this as much as I can, the data this package uses is large so aggregating will take some time on slower machines.
-The NOTE does not appear when I run it on R CMD check on either windows or ubuntu.
+The NOTE does not appear when I run it on R CMD check.